News & Blog

 Data Protection Relevance

-Users of high-risk AI systems shall use the information provided under Article 13 of the Proposed AI Act in order to carry out a data protection impact assessment (Art.
+Users of high-risk AI systems shall use the information provided under Article 29(6) of the AI Act in order to carry out a data protection impact assessment (Art.
 35 GDPR).
-This would lead to a significant „enhancement“ of data protection information, the quality of which varies greatly in our experience.
+This leads to a significant „enhancement“ of data protection information, the quality of which varies greatly in our experience.
 The GDPR will certainly play an important role in the use of AI systems in the future.

 Impact on Companies / Public Bodies